 Let nothing, therefore, be put before the Work of God.”
 (Rule of St. Benedict, 43)

 In answer to the Psalmist who wrote “seven times a day do I praise you, Lord” (Ps 119, vs 164), Christians throughout history, especially monks and nuns, have practiced a communal form of prayer known as the Officium Divinum.
-This could be loosely translated as the task of heaven, or the divine commission, or the employment of the god, but is traditionally rendered as the Divine Office.
+This could be loosely translated as the task of heaven, or the divine commission, but is traditionally rendered as the Divine Office.
 Other terms for this ancient practice include the Liturgy of the Hours (Liturgia horarium) or, as St. Benedict refers to it in his Rule, the Work of God (Opus Dei).

 Like the prayers said in synagogues and homes by Jesus and the apostles, and by many Jewish generations before, the greatest part of the Divine Office is simply the singing of Psalms and the reading of Scriptures.